 Tilligerry Habitat Reserve is a 9 ha flora and fauna reserve along a sandy foreshore on Tanilba Bay between the townships of Tanilba Bay and Mallabula.

-free entry with map available from straw bale Environment Centre
+- Special interest maps available from straw bale Environment Centre

-scenic swamp mahogany paperbark forest
+- Scenic swamp mahogany paperbark forest

-regenerating heath and woodland
+- Regenerating heath and woodland

-Chorus Creek wetlands
+- Chorus Creek wetlands

-native flora (native orchids and bush tucker plants in season)
+- Native flora (native orchids and bush tucker plants in season)

-guided walks on local history, culture and the environment (with fee)
+- Guided walks on local history, culture and the environment (with fee)

-occasional koalas, echidnas and bandicoots in the wild
+- Occasional koalas, echidnas and bandicoots in the wild

-rehabilitation and other information displays
+- Rehabilitation and other information displays

-tour group catering, toilets etc
+- Tour group catering, toilets etc

 Tilligerry Habitat Association is a not for profit, charitable, incorporated association that manages the crown land reserve and staffs the Environment Centre.